This page is a celebration of women in our industry.

 Women at our Firm

 Whilst we do not think there is discrimination against women at the firm, or a problem to “fix”, we do think there is room for further development, empowering women to be the best that they can be.
-The first stage in establishing the network has been about information gathering, asking WoMEn what they thought, and asking what they need in order to thrive.
+The first stage in establishing the network has been about information gathering, asking those women what they thought, and asking what they need in order to thrive.
 This led us to develop our WoMEn Network strategy with a focus on championing women within the firm and improving their working lives as well as to encourage conversation about women and between women at the firm.

 Read our Women in IP blogs